Khur, Fars: Location

 Khur is a 400-year-old city located in southern part of Fars province.
 The city is 300 km away from Shiraz.

 Climate

-It has such hot and dry weather during summer and cold dry during winter.
+It has hot and dry weather during summer and cold dry during winter.
 In order to have rain specially during summer which starts at the second month of summer as it is known as chel pasini ("forty afternoons").